oerp-odoo/oerp-odoo/sale_extra_statuses/README.rst

 * Empty if no related manufacturing orders.
 * Percentage how many manufacturing orders are completed out of total.

+Component Progress:

+* Empty if no related manufacturing orders.
+* Percentage how many manufacturing orders have all components available.
+Also if some components are unavailable, progress will have either yellow or red color.
+Yellow means that Sale Order Delivery Date is later than all manufacturing Start Dates.
+  Red means one of the dates are not set or any manufacturing Start Date is later than Sale Order Delivery Date.

 Contributors
 ------------